 Add a patterned twist to favourite phrases with Alys Paterson’s bright and beautiful gouache lettering.
 Fun to use and easy to experiment with, gouache is perfect for creating colourful art.
 Alys’ project combines words and pattern so you can go with the flow to add extra depth to the special mottos or names in your life.
 Creating the detailed patterns also helps you focus – ideal for a spot of relaxation!

 Learn how to make your own beautiful affirmation art with Alys’ gouache painting tutorial.

 If you’re looking for more fun painting projects to try, have a go at painting a watercolour cactus or learn how to paint a butterfly, how to paint a self portrait and experiment with monochrome painting techniques.
-We’ve also put together some creative watercolor painting ideas for you to explore.
+We’ve also put together some creative watercolor painting ideas, art journal ideas and fall painting ideas for you to explore.

 You Will Need

 - Small/medium paintbrush

 Decide on the words, name or phrase you would like to paint.
 Sketch the letters lightly in pencil.
 Draw yours freehand if you don’t want them to look too uniform, but you could also print out the words and trace around them.

 Paint a base colour for each letter.
 You can use the same colour for each letter or mix it up as shown.
 Use a fine brush for the edges of the letters to keep the lines crisp, then fill in the rest of the letter using a bigger brush.
 If you want a really matte finish you may find you need two coats of gouache paint.